-In Figure 6A, we show that the pattern of TF binding at promoters is different from that at enhancers and TF-binding at enhancers displaying more heterogeneity.
+In Figure 6A, we show that the pattern of TF binding at promoters is different from that at enhancers and that TF-binding at enhancers displays more heterogeneity.
 As the set of TFs binding promoters is fairly uniform, the same pairs of TF also tend to bind together on promoters.
-In contrast, for enhancers, the patterns of TF co-binding is much more heterogeneous and different enhancers tend to contain different TF-pairs.
-This can be observed in the patterns of TF co-binding in Figures 6C and S21.
-These TF co-associations could lead to mechanistic insights of cooperativity between TFs.
+In contrast, for enhancers, the patterns of TF co-binding are, much more heterogeneous and different enhancers tend to contain different TF-pairs.
+This can be observed in the patterns of TF co-binding in Figures 6C and S22, These TF coassociations could lead to mechanistic insights of cooperativity between TFs.
 For example, similar to a previous study [57], CTCF and ZNF143 may function cooperatively as they are observed to co-occur frequently at distal regulatory regions in this study.